 Pacifica's Organic Market Gardens

 Our produce list is updated each weekend.
-Orders are filled and delivered on Mondays and Thursdays.
+Orders are filled and delivered on Mondays, Wednesdays and Thursdays.
 A $10 minimum order and a $10.00 surcharge is required for delivery (except on campus and Summerland).
 Please note your preferred delivery day and submit your order the day prior to allow time for harvest and delivery.
 Orders sent after 8:00 AM on your preferred delivery day probably won't be filled.
+Please download and fill out the PDF order form and send it to the following email: email@example.com

 Our year round production from 7 acres yields magnificent produce at reasonable prices and in the most sustainable manner.
 Produce is available to staff, students, faculty and the community from these demonstration mini-market gardens.
 The farm is located at 249 Lambert Road on Pacifica’s lower campus.
 We specialize in advanced and traditional organic growing practices and produce a wide variety of organic herbs, fruits, grains and vegetables.
 We practice and teach sustainable farming and seed saving techniques.
 We host interns and volunteers to augment the work of paid staff.
 If you are interested in volunteering on the farm for an exchange for food or farming education, please contact Marshall Chrostowski.